sudkumar/generate-colors/README.md

 ### Setup

 1. Fork the repository to your account.
-2. Clone the repo and install dependencies.
+2. Clone the repository and install dependencies.

 ```bash
 git clone git@github.com:<your_username>/generate-colors